Stepping a heavy mast on a sail boat can be an awkward job.

 of the process!
 Go slowly so no steps are missed.

-stuck at just above horizontal on the way down.
+"I once helped a guy lower his mast and quickly discovered he knew very little about the procedure when it got stuck just above horizontal.
 His lines were too short (tightened to violin tension) preventing the mast from being

 fully lowered.
 It was scary how quickly he was willing to